 Athora Ireland's fixed income portfolio is managed by AAME, a global leader in the sourcing and management of private credit assets, along with holdings in debt issued by Athora subsidiaries.
-Athora Ireland's appetite for private credit is high, as the risk/return profile is seen as favourable and as a good match for long term, guaranteed life insurance liabilities.
+Athora Ireland's appetite for private credit is high, as the risk/return profile is seen as favourable and for certain sub-asset classes as a good match for long term, guaranteed life insurance liabilities.
+Athora Ireland has a high tolerance range for spread risk, which reflects the fact that Athora Ireland's chosen business model is predicated on earning a net spread between its assets and liabilities; therefore, Athora Ireland will always have appetite for this risk, and this exposure will grow as new reinsurance business is written.